Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-26-Damon-Knight-Stranger-Station.md

-# World and Others: 3/9.
-I like the description of the station.
+# World and Others: 4/9.
+I like the description of the station, the space and the Earth from the perspective of a man in agony.